kjartan3/CV/README.md

 - Specialising in advertising and branding
 - Grade 2:1
+- Attended workshops on frontend coding (HTML & CSS) and implemented into certain projects
 - Working collaboratively with other students and award schemes such as D&AD

 #### UX Design Certificate from Google's Coursera